DMTF/Redfish-Tools/doc-generator/sample_inputs/usersupplement.md

 # Description Overrides

+Replace a property's description.
+The doc generator will use your definition, and possibly append a reference to further detail (enum details, definition in another schema, common property, etc.)

 Note: markdown is allowed in description overrides, but HTML markup is not; it will be escaped.

+* SomeProperty: Some description.

+# FullDescription Overrides

+This is just like Description Overrides, except that *only* the description will be output, with no auto-generated reference.

 * Status: See  [The Status Object](#status_description), above.